-The Class A Warrants and the Class B Warrants being offered pursuant to this prospectus do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
-Specifically, commencing on the date of issuance, holders of the Class A Warrants may exercise their right to acquire one share of common stock per Class A Warrant and pay an exercise price of \$ per share (125% of the public offering price per share in this offering), prior to five years from the date of issuance, after which date any unexercised Class A Warrants will expire and have no further value.
-Commencing on the date of issuance, holders of the Class B Warrants may exercise their right to acquire one-half of one share of common stock per Class B Warrant and pay an exercise price of \$ per share (115% of the public offering price per share in this offering), prior to eighteen months from the date of issuance, after which date any unexercised Class B Warrants will expire and have no further value.
-Moreover, following this offering, the market or other value of the Class A Warrants and the Class B Warrants is uncertain and there can be no assurance that the market or other value of the Class A Warrants and the Class B Warrants will ever equal or exceed their public offering price.
-There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the Class A Warrants or the Class B Warrants to exercise the Class A Warrants or the Class B Warrants to exercise the Class A Warrants or the Class B Warrants to exercise the Class A Warrants or the Class B Warrants.
+The warrants being offered pursuant to this prospectus do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
+Specifically, commencing on the date of issuance, holders of the warrants may exercise their right to acquire one share of common stock per warrant and pay an exercise price of \$ per share (125% of the public offering price per share in this offering), prior to five years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
+There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants and consequently whether it will ever be profitable for holders of the warrants to exercise the warrants.